oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 }
 ```

-The method `fillData` is automatically called by Spring Context as soon the application context finished loading.
+The method `fillData` is automatically called by Spring Context as soon the application context finishes loading.
 It uses the `@Transaction` annotations to indicate the entire method must run inside a transaction.
 That way, if any instruction fails, the entire method will be rolled back.
 As you can see, `CourseDAO` and `TeacherDAO` has some CRUD methods available.

 Now, you can test if your application is working: